geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-22.md

 The NCBI taxonomic identifier(s) of the annotated entity (column 1).
 Identifiers must come from NCBI Taxonomy database and have the `taxon:` prefix (e.g. taxon:1|taxon:1000).
 It is also possible to capture a second taxonomic identifier for an interacting organism, in conjunction with terms that have the biological process term 'GO:0044419 biological process involved in interspecies interaction between organisms'or the cellular component term 'GO:0018995 host cellular component' as an ancestor.

 * Cardinality = 1, 2
-  * For cardinality 2, use a pipe to separate entries.
+* For cardinality 2, values must be pipe-separated.

 #### Date (column 14)
 Date on which the annotation was made; format is YYYYMMDD.

 * Cardinality = 1

 #### Assigned By (column 15)
 The database that made the annotation.
 The value of this column is used for tracking the source of an individual annotation, but will differ from the value in column 1 for any annotation that is made by one database and incorporated into another.